saurabytes/MonarchMoneyTrendReport/README.md

 * **Reports / Accounts**
      - Summarize all your Account balances on one screen
      - Compare to different time periods (This week, Last two weeks, This month, 3 months, 6 months, 1 year, 2 years and 3 years)
+     - Show Monthly Account balances with average for current year, last 6 months or last 12 months
      - Quickly see total amount owed on credit cards and other Checking and Credit card balances
      - See Income, Expenses and Transfers done by Account for the current month
      - Sort the data by any column and export your data to Excel or Numbers

 * Save and restore your Report filters and other report options on **Reports / Datasets**.
 No longer have to redo your filters over each time!